 Optional but not needed: in the case of small sweet peppers, you can cut the peppers in half lengthwise and with a pairing knife remove the seeds and the core.

 In a small bowl whisk together the olive oil and vinegar and season to taste with the sea salt.
 Adjust with more red wine vinegar until the magic balance is attained.
 Add the grated garlic and taste again, even ten times if you must.
 Alternatively you can use a small jar with a tight lid to shake up the dressing.

-- Pour the Italian dressing over the roasted peppers making sure sure they are coated evenly.
+Pour the Italian dressing over the roasted peppers making sure sure they are coated evenly.
+Sprinkle with the red pepper flakes.

-Garnish with the basil leaves and capers (optional) and serve as a side dish, on top of bruschetta or on the antipasto platter.
+Garnish with the basil or thyme and capers (optional), then serve as a side dish, on top of bruschetta or on the antipasto platter.